 Ted Owens plays and teaches an assortment of different styles of guitar from Flamenco (Ted studied with Adam del Monte) and Classical to Rock (classic and modern) and Blues.
 With over 25 years of experience as a teacher as well as a recording artist and touring musician Ted is a wealth of knowledge for anyone wanting a diverse background on guitar.
-Available for lessons online until our studios reopen.
+Available for in-store lessons.

 While studying composition at the California Institute of the Arts, Stan fell in love with swing music, especially Django Reinhardt and the Hot Club of France.
 He went on to write books on Django, Charlie Christian and Benny Goodman.
 He has performed with Texas R&B singer Delbert McClinton and was co-musical director (with Danny Elfman) of the original “Mystic Knights of the Oingo Boingo”.
 Stan served as Orchestral Supervisor for Rod Stewart, Page and Plant and The Who.
 He conducted a chamber orchestra for Heart’s concert video “The Road Home” on Capitol Records.
 He has been the musical director for a series of projects featuring Roger Daltry of The Who, and has worked as arranger for songwriter David Baerwald (David+David, Sheryl Crow).
 Stan has a lifetime of knowledge to share with his students in the following areas: Swing (including Gypsy Jazz), Solo Guitar, Blues, Classic Rock, Classical, and Jazz Harmony for Guitar.
 Check out Stan’s arrangement of “Stairway to Heaven” from one of his solo guitar books (2,600,000 hits) performed by Per Olov on Youtube!
 Available for in-store lessons.